 In addition to protection against an unreasonable search, the Fourth Amendment also protects against an unreasonable seizure.
 A seizure of property occurs when there is some meaningful interference with an individual’s possession of that property.
 A seizure can also be of a person, such as when an individual is stopped and then frisked (as discussed above).

 Prior to an arrest, and during a temporary seizure of a person (i.e., during a stop and frisk), police may also temporarily seize property, such as journalistic equipment.
-Therefore, it is particularly important for a journalist to prominently display press credentials and to identify himself or herself as press when confronted by police, so as to hopefully assuage any concerns police may have regarding suspected criminal activity and to tip the reasonable suspicion analysis required for a warrantless search/seizure in the journalist’s favor.
+Therefore, it is particularly important for a journalist to prominently display press credentials and to identify himself or herself as press when confronted by police, to assuage any concerns police may have regarding suspected criminal activity.
+This will also be favorable in any subsequent analysis of whether reasonable suspicion existed at the time of the search/seizure.

 To preserve the added protections this law affords to such journalistic materials, a journalist—in addition to prominently displaying his or her press credentials—should let the officers know as soon as possible that certain materials that are or may be searched (whether notes, memory cards, etc.) are press materials related to media intended to be disseminated to the public.
 The Privacy Protection Act of 1980 (the PPA) provides for heightened standards to protect against unreasonable searches and seizures of certain materials reasonably believed to be related to media intended for dissemination to the public—including “work product materials” (e.g., notes or voice memos containing mental impressions, conclusions, opinions, etc. of the person who prepared such materials) and “documentary materials” (e.g., video tapes, audio tapes, photographs, and anything else physically documenting an event).